-Typical financial balance events include unilateral variations by the contracting authority, force majeure events, specific change of law and construction delays caused by the contracting authority.
+Typical financial balance events include unilateral variations by the contracting authority, force majeure events, specific changes of law and construction delays caused by the contracting authority.

 Nationalisation, expropriation or requisition of private property can only take place on the grounds of public interest and provided that private entities are duly compensated.
-Public interest may also constitute grounds for termination of the concession contract by the contracting authority, in which case the contracting authority shall compensate the project company for all the damages caused (which may include loss of profit).
-Some concession contracts set out the method for calculating the damages incurred by the project company in case of termination by reason of public interest.
+Public interest may also constitute grounds for termination of a concession contract by the contracting authority, in which case the contracting authority shall compensate the project company for all the damage caused (which may include loss of profit).
+Some concession contracts set out the method for calculating the damage incurred by the project company in the case of termination by reason of public interest.
 Such calculation usually takes into account the status of construction.

-In water concession projects additional events may give cause to apply the financial rebalance mechanism, as it is the case of water consumption levels below certain limits or additional infrastructure investment requirements.
+In water concession projects, additional events may give cause to the application of the financial rebalance mechanism, as is the case regarding water consumption levels below certain limits or additional infrastructure investment requirements.

-The contractor usually undertakes to perform the design and construction obligations on a turnkey and fixed-price basis and, hence, it bears the risk of price escalation of the material, equipment or workers.
+The contractor usually undertakes to perform the design and construction obligations on a turnkey and fixed-price basis and, hence, it bears the risk of price escalation of materials, equipment or workers.
 In some cases, the contractor is allowed to revise the price annually to reflect inflation.

-Other risks that are transferred by the project company to the contractor under a classic concession-based construction contract include the delay in the completion of the works, approval risk, the risk of damage to the works and defects during the defects liability period.
+Other risks that are transferred by the project company to the contractor under a classic concession-based construction contract include a delay in the completion of works, approval risk, the risk of damage to works and defects during the defects liability period.

 With regard to limitation of liability, under general Portuguese law, any party is liable before the other for the breach of its obligations under the relevant contract.
-All damages caused by such breach must be compensated, including all direct damages and loss of profit but excluding indirect or consequential damages.
+All damage caused by a breach must be compensated, including all direct damage and loss of profit but excluding indirect or consequential damages.
 Portuguese law expressly forbids prior general waivers of the right to compensation, although specific waivers after the occurrence of the fact giving rise to the right to compensation are permitted.
-It is possible, however, for the parties to agree an amount of liquidated damages for breach of obligations, provided that it represents a reasonable estimate of the damages that may result from such breach.
+It is possible, however, for the parties to agree an amount of liquidated damages for breach of obligations, provided that it represents a reasonable estimate of the damage that may result from such breach.
 Caps on liability are also generally admitted.